crazyyy/wp-framework/wordpress/wp-content/plugins/responsive-lightbox/readme.txt

 = Features include: =

-* Select from 5 responsive lightbox scripts (SwipeBox, prettyPhoto, FancyBox, Nivo Lightbox, Image Lightbox)
+* Select from 6 responsive lightbox scripts (SwipeBox, prettyPhoto, FancyBox, Nivo Lightbox, Image Lightbox, Tos "R" Us)
 * Automatically add lightbox to WordPress image galleries
 * Automatically add lightbox to WordPress image links
 * Automatically add lightbox to WordPress video links (YouTube, Vimeo)
 * Option to display single post images as a gallery
 * Option to modify native WP gallery links image size
+* Option to set gallery images title from image title, caption, alt or description
+* Option to force lightbox for custom WP gallery replacements like Jetpack tiled galleries
 * Option to trigger lightbox on custom jquery events
+* Option to conditionally load scripts and styles only on pages that have images or galleries in post content
 * Enter a selector for lightbox
 * Highly customizable settings for each of the lightbox scripts
 * Multisite support